material-motion/material-motion/concepts/patterns.md

     }
     element.addIntention(behavior)

 In this example, `CustomBehavior` represents the concept of Intention.
-The `animate` function provided here can now be executed by a separate system.
+The `animate` function can be executed by a separate system.

 Intentions can be associated with any number of **targets**.
 This is the object or value to which the Intention is expected to be applied.